-The River is home to excellent walleye fishing in many reaches including the City of Edmonton.
-The NSR is also the westernmost home of the iconic and prehistoric Lake Sturgeon.
+The North Saskatchewan River and Watershed is home to a wide variety of recreational activities including swimming, fishing, watersports, canoeing, and hiking.
+The river is home to excellent walleye fishing in many reaches, including the City of Edmonton.
+The North Saskatchewan is also the westernmost home of the iconic and prehistoric Lake Sturgeon.

-Summary of Issues and Threats:
+Summary of Issues and Threats

 A large industrial base in the Edmonton area withdraws water from the North Saskatchewan River for cooling and process waters.
 Oil and gas activities, including deep-well injection for enhanced oil recovery, de-watering, and steam-assisted gravity drainage, permanently remove some water from the hydrologic cycle.
 Draining wetlands has resulted in the loss of both surface water storage capability and protection of source water quality through wetland processes.
-Urban growth raises the issues of municipal storm water management, outfalls into the North Saskatchewan and other rivers, and the use of lawn fertilizers and pesticides.
+Urban growth raises the issues of municipal stormwater management, outfalls into the North Saskatchewan and other rivers, and the use of lawn fertilizers and pesticides.
 Several villages, towns, and cities in the watershed have wastewater treatment plants or wastewater lagoons that discharge their treated effluent into the North Saskatchewan River or its tributaries.

 The lakes and streams of the watershed have also suffered degradation of water quality and habitat loss in critical riparian lands.
 Agricultural expansion, human development, and septic nutrient effluent containing phosphorus and nitrogen are threatening the health of our watershed.
 Cumulatively, this has caused increased algal growth and demand on our freshwater resources.

 The following resources provide more information on our watershed, including history, threats, and conservation efforts.

 ▪ North Saskatchewan River Watershed Atlas – a summary of the state of the watershed and issues